raknos13/planero-planner-react/README.md

 ```

 The `components` directory contains the main UI components of the application, such as the Board, List, and Card components.
 The `context` directory houses the state management logic, and the `shared` directory holds reusable UI components and utilities.
+Each directory has an `index.js` barrel file to simplify imports in the project.

 ## Future Enhancements

-Here are some potential future enhancements for the Planero project:
+These are the TODOS for the project as of now.
+Not in any priority order.

+- Implement dark theme and theme switching
 - Implement user authentication and authorization
+- Implement a landing page
-- Add the ability to assign team members to cards
+- Add the ability to assign labels to cards
-- Incorporate a calendar view for visualizing due dates
-- Implement a comments and activity feed for each card
 - Integrate with third-party services (e.g., Google Calendar, Slack)
 - Develop a mobile-optimized version of the application